SEL Skills Articles

 It’s about making time to PLAY, be creative, enjoy some indoor hygge, and outdoor exercise.

-It’s about taking time to be still, to pray, mediate, listen, and create space to make a deliberate choice, every day, about how you will respond to the uncertainty.
+It’s about taking time to be still, to pray, meditate, listen, and create space to make a deliberate choice, every day, about how you will respond to the uncertainty.

 It’s about choosing to take precautions while simultaneously looking for the silver linings.